matejbizjak/kumuluzee-nats/jetstream/README.md

 JetStream support idempotent message writes by ignoring duplicate messages as indicated by the `Nats-Msg-Id header`.
 This tells JetStream to ensure we do not have duplicates of this message - we only consult the message ID not the body.

+We can do this manually when using injected jetStream instance:
 ```java
 String uniqueID = UUID.randomUUID().toString();
 Headers headers = new Headers().add("Nats-Msg-Id", uniqueID);